brightlabscomau/craftcommerce-securepay/INSTALLATION.md

     -   **Mastercard**: `5555555555554444`
     -   **Expiry**: Any future date (e.g., `12/2025`)
     -   **CVV**: Any 3-4 digit number (e.g., `123`)

+#### 3D Secure Testing
+If you have enabled 3D Secure 2.0:
+- Test cards may trigger authentication challenges
+- Follow the authentication flow as prompted
+- Use any test authentication code (e.g., `123456`)
+- Test both successful and failed authentication scenarios

 ### 7. Going Live